 All in all, the refinance was a good experience.
 We had to rush to the title company’s office to sign, but it was worth it.
 Now we’ll have more flexibility going forward.
 Did you take advantage of the recent low rates to refinance?

 Today’s rate is even lower than in 2011.
-You should check with Quicken Loans to see if you can lower your payment.
+You should check with Zillow Mortgages to see if you can lower your payment.